Customer service and support is a crucial department that can determine -- for better or worse -- the success of an organization.

 A contact center serves as a central hub for customer service and is how an individual can interact with an organization across various channels.
 As the demand for always-on customer service grows, contact centers have become an essential resource for organizations to deploy.
 This demand has also resulted in the development of contact centers as a service, which adopts a pay-as-you-go model to bring the benefits of a contact center to smaller organizations.

-Regardless of the type of contact center an organization uses, every contact center should consider certain tools and software.
+Regardless of an organization's type of contact center, every contact center should consider certain tools and software.
 CRM software, for example, provides a holistic view of customers and their previous interactions with an organization to ensure customer service agents give the best possible assistance the next time that customer reaches out.
 AI-enhanced tools are also growing in popularity, as they emphasize efficiency throughout the customer experience.

 Types of contact centers